 Cetuximab (Erbitux), a monoclonal antibody approved to treat colon cancer and head and neck cancers, attaches to receptors on cancer cells that accept a certain growth signal (epidermal growth factor).
 Cancer cells and some healthy cells rely on this signal to tell them to divide and multiply.
 Blocking this signal from reaching its target on the cancer cells may slow or stop the cancer from growing.

 Stop new blood vessels from forming.
 Cancer cells rely on blood vessels to bring them the oxygen and nutrients they need to grow.
 To attract blood vessels, cancer cells send out growth signals.
 Monoclonal antibodies that block these growth signals may help prevent a tumor from developing a blood supply, so that it remains small.
 Or in the case of a tumor with an already-established network of blood vessels, blocking the growth signals could cause the blood vessels to die and the tumor to shrink.

-The monoclonal antibody bevacizumab (Avastin) is approved to treat a number of cancers.
+The monoclonal antibody bevacizumab (Avastin) is approved to treat a number of cancers, not including breast cancer.
 Bevacizumab targets a growth signal called vascular endothelial growth factor (VEGF) that cancer cells send out to attract new blood vessels.
 Bevacizumab intercepts a tumor's VEGF signals and stops them from connecting with their targets.